RouleThomas/Akizu_Lab/002_scRNAseq/003__YAP1/labnote.md

 Follow guideline from `002*/003*/gastrulation paper or QSER1 paper/Revisison1 emboR/For Thomas for Revisions/Reviewers comments EMBOR Thomas highlight.docx`:

-- Vlnt plot embryo E7 WT vs cYPAKO with stat for each cluster
+- Vlnt plot embryo E7 WT vs cYPAKO with stat (WT vs cYPAKO) for each cluster
 - SCPA output (TGFB, WNT) into UMAP; output file from dropbox: `Thomas Roule/Thomas analysis on scRNAseq embryos and gastruloids/embryo_E7_V2/Pathway analysis`:
   - SCPA terms has been collected, from `002*/003*/gastrulation paper or QSER1 paper/Revisison1 emboR/SCPA_Figure1L_IDTerms.xlsx`; sheet= `corrected`
 - Output number of DEGs for each cluster
+- Vln plot E7 WT and cYPAKO with stat (cell cluster vs all cell cluster) - cell type marker
 - GO analysis of DEG of Epiblast